aromain/intermarche_challenge/README.md

 Winning solution of the [Intermarché Data Science forecast competition (2021)](https://challenge.datafactory-intermarche.fr/datascience/fr/challenge/1/details#tab_ranking).

-Running this notebook will give you a RMSLE score around ~0.5478.
+Running this notebook will give you a RMSLE score of ~0.5478XX.

 Tested in Python 3.7.